Christopher Bell (racing driver): 2025: Early dominance and All-Star win

 During the Xfinity season, Bell qualified the JGR No. 19 on pole for the Darlington race.
-He ran inside the top 10 for most of the day but finished 25th after sustaining damage in a restart incident with Ross Chastain during Stage 3.
+He ran inside the top-ten for most of the day but finished 25th after sustaining damage in a restart incident with Ross Chastain during Stage 3.
 In Mexico City, Bell drove the No. 24 for fellow Toyota team Sam Hunt Racing.
 He qualified third but suffered an engine failure while holding that position late in Stage 2, resulting in a 39th-place finish.

-Bell had not been scheduled to compete in the 2025 NASCAR Craftsman Truck Series; however, following injuries sustained by fellow dirt racer Stewart Friesen, he was tapped by Halmar Friesen Racing to drive the No. 52 truck in the August 8 event at Watkins Glen.
-Bell led 30 laps and finished 4th.
+Bell had not been scheduled to compete in the 2025 NASCAR Craftsman Truck Series; however, following injuries sustained by fellow dirt racer Stewart Friesen, he was tapped by Halmar Friesen Racing to drive the No. 52 truck at Watkins Glen.
+Bell led 30 laps and finished fourth.